 - Staten Island

-Contemplating the views of New York from the Statue of Liberty Pedestal will offer you another very interesting perspective of the city and some unique photographs of your trip where the Hudson River is the protagonist.
-This visit is the perfect complement to the observatories of Manhattan's skyscrapers.
+Seeing the sights of New York City from the Statue of Liberty Pedestal will give you another interesting perspective of the city and unique photographs of your trip where the Hudson River is the protagonist.
+This visit is the perfect complement to the observatories of the Manhattan skyscrapers.

 What is the difference between climbing the Crown and the Pedestal?